gilsgil/vtscan/README.md

 # VirusTotal Scan Tool

 This tool is a simple command-line application written in Go that queries the VirusTotal Domain Report API and extracts either subdomains or undetected URLs based on the provided mode.
-It also supports API key chaining with up to three keys in case of quota errors.
+It also supports API key chaining with up to six keys in case of quota errors.

 ## Features